Louis Leakey: Research Fellow

 The geology of Olduvai was known.
 In 1913, Reck had extricated a skeleton from Bed II in the gorge wall.
 He argued that it must have the date of the bed, which was believed to be 600,000 years, in the mid-Pleistocene.
 Early dates for human evolution were not widely accepted at the time, and Reck became involved in a media uproar.
 He was barred from going back to settle the question by the war and then the terms of the transfer of Tanganyika from Germany to Britain.
 In 1929, Leakey visited Berlin to talk to the now sceptical Reck.
 Noting an Acheulean tool in Reck's collection of artefacts from Olduvai, he bet Reck he could find ancient stone tools at Olduvai within 24 hours.

-Leakey received his PhD in 1930 at the age of 27.
+Leakey received his PhD degree in 1930 at the age of 27.
 His first child, a daughter named Priscilla Muthoni Leakey, was born in 1931.
 His headaches and epilepsy returned, and he was prescribed Luminal, which he took for the rest of his life.